kaulquappe23/a2b_human_mesh/README.md

 ## Reproducing the Results

 In order to reproduce the results, you need to follow the steps in the following order:
 1. Generate 2D predictions.
 We finetuned ViTPose on the ASPset and fit3D datasets.
-We provide the 2D predictions for ASPset in the directory `dataset/aspset/vitpose` and for fit3D [here](TODO:enormous file size!!).
+We provide the 2D predictions for ASPset in the directory `dataset/aspset/vitpose` and for fit3D, we exemplary provide the validation results for one cross-validation run with s11 as the validation subject [here](https://mediastore.rz.uni-augsburg.de/get/0fVLo70EAJ/).
 If you want to generate the 2D predictions yourself, you can use the code from the [official ViTPose repository](https://github.com/ViTAE-Transformer/ViTPose).
 Note that we finetuned ViTPose for our final results.
 2. Estimate 3D poses with Uplift and Upsample.
 We provide the code for training and evaluation in the subdirectory `uplift_upsample`.
 The training and evaluation steps are described in Section [Uplift Upsample Evaluation](#uplift-upsample-evaluation).
-Be careful to choose the settings correctly for the specific dataset since they are a little different as described in that section.
+Be careful to choose the settings correctly for the specific dataset since they are a little different for both datasets, which is described in detail in the mentioned section.
 3. Run IK on the UU results.
 Warning: This might take a lot of time, especially for fit3D since it is a large dataset.
 The steps are described in Section [Inverse Kinematics](#inverse-kinematics).
 The command line parameter `split` should be set to `val` for fit3D and `test` for ASPset.
 We used a neutral gender in our experiments.
 Note that you need to add `_stride_5` to the path with the stored UU results.
 UU evaluates on different strides, we choose the lowest stride 5 since it is the best.
-4. Create A2B body shapes
+4. Create A2B body shapes.
+At first, you need to re-organize the IK results, which is explained in Section [Evaluation](#evaluation): you need to run a `<dataset>_prepare_ik` script which will generate two files containing all SMPL-X parameters and a file with the beta parameters only.
+This file can now be used to create anthropometric measurements (see Section [Evaluation with fixed beta parameters](#evaluation-with-fixed-beta-parameters).
+The measurements can then be used as an input to the A2B models.
+For ASPset, we provide the anthropometric measurements that we derived from IK executed on the ground truth poses in the folder `dataset/aspset/measurements`.
+For fit3D, you can download the ground truth measurements [here](https://mediastore.rz.uni-augsburg.de/get/dIYApu4Mey/).
+You can directly pass this file to the A2B models as described in Section [A2B Models](#a2b-models).
-5. Evaluate results
+5. Evaluate the results.
+The evaluation procedure is described in Section [Evaluation](#evaluation), for evaluation with consistent body shapes, see Section [Evaluation with fixed beta parameters](#evaluation-with-fixed-beta-parameters).
+Pass the results of the A2B models as the `betas` parameter to use them during evaluation.

 ## A2B Models